talkable/talkable-docs/source/ios_sdk/advanced.rst

 Implement TalkableDelegate
 --------------------------

-1. Assign your `ViewController` or other object as Talkable delegate by following code:
+1. Assign your `ViewController` or other object as Talkable delegate by using the following code:

   .. code-block:: objc

     [[Talkable manager] setDelegate: yourObjectConformsTalkableDelegateProtocol];

 2. Take control of presenting offers to your users.
-Use next two delegate methods to prevent or give an instruction where you want that offer will be displayed:
+Use the next two delegate methods to prevent or give an instruction as to where you want that offer to be displayed:

   .. code-block:: objc

     - (BOOL)shouldPresentTalkableOfferViewController:(UIViewController*)controller;
     - (UIViewController*)viewControllerForPresentingTalkableOfferViewController;

-3. Customize ViewContoller title by implementing method below.
-By default title of offer page is used.
+3. Customize ViewContoller title by implementing the method below.
+By default, title of offer page is used.

   .. code-block:: objc